andrasq/node-qcluster/Readme.md

 Child processes are replaced sequentially, one at a time.
 Multiple requests are queued and processed in order of arrival.
 If there is a fork error, start timeout or stop timeout, the new process is killed and the old process is left to run.

+## Qcluster IPC messages:

+### qcluster.sendTo( child, name, value )

+Send a message to a worker process.
+The message can be received in the worker with `process.on('message')` and tested with `qcluster.isQMessage()`.

+### qcluster.sendToParent( name, value )

+Send a message to the parent process.
+Startup flow control messages are converted into process events, other messages arrive as process 'message' events.

+### qcluster.isQMessage( message )

+Tests that the message was sent with `sendToParent`.

+## IPC Message Details

+The flow control events were described above in Worker Start Protocol.
+In the parent, flow control messages are re-emitted as `child` object events; in the child, as `process` events.

+Other, non-flow-control `sendToParent` messages are received by the cluster master with the usual nodejs `cluster` IPC: `child.on('message')` or `cluster.on('message')`.
+The message format is

+    { v: 'qc-1',
+      pid: child.process.pid,
+      n: name,
+      m: value }

+The startup sequence consists of:

+- 'ready' child -> parent
+- 'start' parent -> child
+- 'started' child -> parent

+The shutdown sequence:

+- 'stop' parent -> child
+- 'stopped' child -> parent

 ## Todo